apache/tvm/apps/ios_rpc/README.md

 ```

 To enable using of Custom DSO Plugin during xcode build outsde of Cmake you should specify two additional variables.
-You can do it manually inside Xcode IDE or as command line args for `xcodebuild`.
+You can do it manually inside Xcode IDE or via command line args for `xcodebuild`.
 Make sure that `custom_dso_loader`
 target from previous step is already built.
 * TVM_BUILD_DIR=path-to-tvm-ios-build-dir
 * USE_CUSTOM_DSO_LOADER=1